Claude Montal

-Claude Montal (28 July 1800 – 7 March 1865) was a French author who wrote the first comprehensive text on piano tuning and repair, "l'Art d'accorder soi-même son piano..."
+Claude Montal (28 July 1800 – 7 March 1865) was a French piano technician and author who wrote the first comprehensive text on piano tuning and repair, "l'Art d'accorder soi-même son piano..."
 (The Art of Tuning Your Own Piano Yourself...), published in 1836.
 He subsequently became a major manufacturer of pianos, with several patented inventions to his credit.
 He lost his sight at a young age and helped to establish the career of piano technician as a profession well suited for blind people.